openwdl/wdl/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist
 - [ ] Pull request details were added to CHANGELOG.md
-- [ ] Valid examples (according to current spec) were added or updated according to the [example specification](https://github.com/openwdl/wdl-tests/blob/main/docs/MarkdownTests.md)
+- [ ] Valid examples WDL's were added or updated to the SPEC.md (see the [guide](https://github.com/openwdl/wdl-tests/blob/main/docs/MarkdownTests.md) on writing markdown tests)